MANOJPATRA1991/GameZone/README.md

 ### Installation and Test Requirements

-  1. To run this project in local environment, clone it with `git clone <URL>`
+  1. To run this project in local environment, clone it with `git clone <URL>`.

   2. Run your vagrant machine with `vagrant up` and then `vagrnt ssh`.